Rising Tides: Analytic Modeling of Tidal Effects in Binary Neutron Star Mergers: Conclusion

 In our future work, we aim to enhance our model by incorporating a broader range of numerical relativity BNS simulations encompassing diverse equations of state.
 We will seek to uncover a consistent pattern for the dependence of the phase on the tidal deformability around the merger, ultimately leading to a universal set of polynomial coefficients.
 Furthermore, we will explore universal relations for BNS systems, which may offer deeper insights into their behavior and characteristics.
 Additionally, we are committed to refining the accuracy of the amplitude modeling beyond the merger, thus increasing the overall predictive power of our approach.
 Our research will contribute to a better understanding of BNS mergers and their gravitational wave signatures.

-\bmhead{Supplementary information} We release \texttt{RisingTides}, an open-source Python code for the analytical modeling of tidal effects on gravitational waves from BNS mergers, steered by a user-friendly Jupyter Notebook.
-Our implementation can be accessed at \url{https://github.com/mbabiuc/RisingTides.git}. \bmhead{Acknowledgments}
+\bmhead{Supplementary information} We release \texttt{RisingTides}, an open-source Python code for the analytical modeling of tidal effects on gravitational waves from BNS mergers.
+Our implementation can be accessed on \texttt{GitHub}, or through \texttt{Zenodo}.